Queensland Fire

-The Queensland Women cricket team, also known as the Konica Minolta Queensland Fire, is the women's representative cricket team for the Australian State of Queensland.
+The Queensland women's cricket team, also known as the Konica Minolta Queensland Fire, is the women's representative cricket team for the Australian State of Queensland.
 They play most of their home games at Allan Border Field, Brisbane and they also use South Brisbane District Cricket Club's Fehlberg Oval and Kerrydale Oval, Robina.
 They compete in the Women's National Cricket League (WNCL), the premier 50-over women's cricket tournament in Australia.
 They previously played in the now-defunct Australian Women's Twenty20 Cup and Australian Women's Cricket Championships.

 History

 1931–1996: Australian Women's Cricket Championships

 Queensland's first recorded match was a one-day, two-innings affair against New South Wales in the Australian Women's Cricket Championships on 23 March 1931, which they lost by an innings and 51 runs.
 They continued to play in the Championships until its final season in 1995–96, however, they failed to win the title.